-The California Air Resources Board (ARB) requires that 2008 model year vehicles be equipped with engines having tamper-resistant software which limits the time at which the engine can idle at speeds above low idle (550-700 rpm).
+The California Air Resources Board (ARB) requires that 2008 and later model year vehicles be equipped with engines having tamper-resistant software which limits the time at which the engine can idle at speeds above low idle (550-700 rpm).
 At speeds above low idle, and without a PTO engaged, idle time will be limited to five minutes, after which the engine will revert back to low idle.
-Vehicles equipped with a Clean Idle engine are identified by a label which is affixed to the left front corner of the hood on conventional models (TD700).
+Vehicles equipped with a Clean Idle engine are identified by a label which is affixed to the lower portion of the driver's side door on cab-over models (MRU).